Aureliedjied/Aureliedjied/README.md

 - 👩‍💻 I am a proud graduate of [O'Clock](https://oclock.io/), where I honed my skills in PHP, MySQL, and JavaScript, specializing in Symfony.

 - 🚀 Currently, I'm dedicated to enhancing my knowledge in **Docker** and exploring the exciting world of **React**.

+- ✌️   Enjoy to do programming and sharing knowledge

+- ❤️   Love to writing code and learning new features

+📧   Reach me anytime: aurelie.djied@gmail.com

 <h3 align="left">What I'm working now:</h3>